 IMERC has also formed four subcommittees based on the types of requirements that individual states have enacted, including:

-- A Mercury-added Product Labeling Subcommittee that coordinates state mandatory product labeling activities to help ensure consistency in product labeling.
-The current state members who are active on this Subcommittee include Connecticut, Louisiana, Maine, Minnesota, New York, Rhode Island, Washington, and Vermont, since these are the state members of IMERC that have product labeling requirements in effect.
+- A Mercury-added Product Labeling Committee that coordinates state mandatory product labeling activities to help ensure consistency in product labeling.
+The current state members that are active on this Subcommittee include Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, Washington, and Vermont, since these are the state members of IMERC that have product labeling requirements in effect.
 This Subcommittee has been meeting via conference call on an as needed basis, depending on the number and type of alternative labeling requests that are submitted and product labeling policies and implementation issues that the states are facing.

-- A Mercury-added Product Notification Subcommittee to coordinate state reporting requirements for manufacturers of mercury-added products, to manage a single point of contact for submitting Notification Forms, and to facilitate interstate review of the Forms.
-The current state members who are active on this Subcommittee include Connecticut, Louisiana, Maine, New Hampshire, New York, Rhode Island, and Vermont since these are the state members of IMERC that require Mercury-added Product Notification.
+- A Mercury-added Product Notification Committee to coordinate state reporting requirements for manufacturers of mercury-added products, to manage a single point of contact for submitting Notification Forms, and to facilitate interstate review of the Forms.
+The current state members that are active on this Subcommittee include Connecticut, Louisiana, Maine, Massachusetts, New Hampshire, New York, Rhode Island, and Vermont since these are the state members of IMERC that require Mercury-added Product Notification.
 This Subcommittee generally meets via monthly conference calls to review Notification Forms that are submitted and to discuss policy issues that arise.
 This Subcommittee has met face-to-face on an as needed basis to discuss changes and modifications to the Product Notification Forms and process.

-- A Mercury-added Product Phase-out Subcommittee to coordinate state reviews of Mercury-added Product Phase-out Exemption Applications.
-The current state members that are active on this Subcommittee include California, Connecticut, Illinois, Louisiana, Maine, Minnesota, New York, Rhode Island, Vermont, and Washington since these are the state members of IMERC, who have some mercury-added product phase-outs or bans in place that allow for companies to apply for an exemption.
+- A Mercury-added Product Phase-out Committee to coordinate state reviews of Mercury-added Product Phase-out Exemption Applications.
+The current state members that are active on this Subcommittee include California, Connecticut, Illinois, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, Vermont, and Washington since these are the state members of IMERC, who have some mercury-added product phase-outs or bans in place that allow for companies to apply for an exemption.
 This Subcommittee has been meeting via conference call on an as needed basis depending on the number and types of applications that are submitted by manufacturers seeking a phase-out exemption.

 IMERC has developed and published guidance documents for the regulated community on compliance with state mercury reduction laws.
 Periodically, with the oversight and assistance from the member states IMERC updates and revises these guidance documents.

 IMERC maintains an online database of information on mercury-added products that is based on the information submitted by the manufacturers or distributors of those products.
-The states have participated in designing and improving this important online information resource.

 IMERC welcomes the participation of additional states.
 Effective October 1, 2006, all non-NEWMOA IMERC member states that participate in the Clearinghouse pay an annual fee.
 Annual dues for non-NEWMOA member state membership in IMERC is $10,000/year.
 The IMERC fiscal year is on the federal fiscal year schedule, commencing October 1 of each year.
 Arrangement can be made for pro-rating dues for a partial year when joining IMERC.
 Any state agency that is interested in joining IMERC should send a letter stating its interest in joining the Clearinghouse and willingness to pay the annual dues to IMERC, c/o NEWMOA, 129 Portland Street, Suite 602, Boston, MA 02114-2014.